TheFrogenSource/About-us/README.md

 and every repository must be under a Free/Open Source license; if there is one that does not have a license added, our Administration will automatically choose the license that best suits it

+and all templates must be licensed under CC0 1.0

 ### 𓆏